 1. What are the risks?

 The American Academy of Ophthalmology has declared LASIK safe and effective for most people.
 Of the 14,000,000 Americans who have had LASIK since the 90s, experienced surgeons have reported a less than 2% complication rate.
-Those complications were mostly related to quality of vision issues such as dry eyes and reduced night vision – not loss of vision – and even these have been significantly reduced by advances in laser technology.
+Those complications were mostly related to the quality of vision issues such as dry eyes and reduced night vision – not loss of vision – and even these have been significantly reduced by advances in laser technology.

 There is more risk from ignoring the simple postoperative medication directions than something going wrong during the procedure; however, confirming you’re a proper LASIK candidate in the first place is the best assurance that you will have a successful outcome.